 8:00 pm – We head back to the hostel and end up talking to some of my roommates for a while before going to bed.

 9:00 am – We find our way back to McDonalds for the morning “Sausage McMuffin Ritual.”
 Ah to feel human if only for a moment.
 We checked out of the hostel earlier and now have our backpacks with us.
 After breakfast we head to the bus station and catch a bus with no issues.

 2:00 pm – We make it back home and are in our apartment in record time.
 Jess and I are glad that there were no issues with the bus driver’s navigational skills on the return trip.
 We are slightly exhausted and still have to finish our lesson plans for the following week.

 5:30 pm – After a few hours in the office I print out my lesson plan, put the final touches on my power point slide and set flashcards up in my classroom.

 9:00 pm – We unpack and eat dinner late in the evening.
 Another week is over and we fall into that lackadaisical feeling that comes with Sunday evenings.
 We get through half a movie, eat popcorn shipped from home and fall asleep on our hard mattress…ready for another week.

-Although Dan and Jess have enjoyed teaching in China as an opportunity to learn and assimilate into a new culture, they will be moving on after this teaching year.
+Although Dan and Jess have enjoyed teaching in rural China as an opportunity to learn and assimilate into a new culture, they will be moving on after this teaching year.
 They will travel what is left of SE Asia, possibly spend a couple weeks in Greece and Italy, and then head to Canada to establish a home base where they can leave their stuff and begin seriously making plans to open a hostel, in either Canada, the United States, or Central America.
 Regardless, travel will continue to be a large part of their lives for a very long time.
 You can follow their adventures on Searching For Your Zen, and learn more about teaching English as a foreign language on their TEFL Corner page.